Brittney Griner arrives in the US after being released from Russian custody in a prisoner exchange - KESQ

 By Travis Caldwell, Tina Burnside, Rosalina Nieves and Rosa Flores, CNN

-Brittney Griner, the American basketball star detained by Russian authorities in February, has safely returned to the US after being released from custody in a prisoner exchange, according to a CNN crew on the ground.
+Brittney Griner, the American basketball star detained by Russian authorities in February, has safely returned to the United States after being released from custody in a prisoner exchange.

+US officials who met Griner on the ground Friday morning said she was “in good spirits and incredibly gracious,” one told CNN.
 A person who appeared to be Griner stepped off the plane shortly after 5:30 a.m.
-ET Friday at Kelly Field in San Antonio, Texas, according to the CNN crew.
+ET Friday at Kelly Field in San Antonio.

+“So happy to have Brittney back on US soil.
+Welcome home BG!” tweeted Roger Carstens, a State Department official traveling with Griner, Friday morning.

-The exchange was conducted Thursday in Abu Dhabi, according to senior Biden administration officials.
+The exchange was conducted Thursday in Abu Dhabi, senior Biden administration officials said.
 A joint statement from the United Arab Emirates and Saudi Arabia said the Gulf countries played a role mediating the exchange between the US and Russia.

+It is not a sign of improvements in US-Russian relations, Kremlin spokesperson Dmitry Peskov said Friday.

 Griner’s arrest and conviction played out against the backdrop of Russia’s invasion of Ukraine and added further attention to the plights of other Americans in Russian custody, including Paul Whelan and Trevor Reed.
 Whelan’s release could not be secured in the latest prisoner swap, while Reed returned to the US in April after a nearly three-year ordeal.